Chair of Governors & Chair of Standards & Curriculum Committee

 Naomi has been a Governor since April 2015 and was re-appointed by the Board on 28.04.19.
 Her term of office ends 27.04.23.
-She has 2 children who both attend St Wenn School.
+She has 2 children, one who has now moved onto secondary school and one who still attends St Wenn.
 She has previously worked in the construction industry as a project manager and has been involved in organising the buildings projects for the school field and the new classroom extension.
-She is committed to helping the school and regularly volunteers to listen to children read, helps run after school clubs and meets with the school council to help them implement their ideas for the school.
+She sits on all committees and is Chair of the Resources Committee.
+Naomi cares passionately about education and hopes to contribute to improving the educational experience of all children at St Wenn.

 Elizabeth is a strong believer that a happy education with the right opportunities is crucial to allow children to fly and fulfil their potential.
 As an organised, responsible and motivated person, she has held many different employment and voluntary work positions, which have prepared her to work with St Wenn School, its community and the governing board.
 She was re- elected to the Governing Board in 2017 with her term of office expiring on 28.01.21.
 She hopes that her approachable, energetic and positive attitude within the community helps to create cohesion and her ability to support and challenge situations are an asset to the Governing Board of St Wenn School.